abdur75648/MedicalGPT/README.md

 ## About XrayGPT

 XrayGPT is a state-of-the-art model for chest radiology report generation using large medical vision-language models.
-Built on top of BLIP-2 and MedCLIP, XrayGPT aligns a frozen visual encoder with a frozen large language model (LLM), Vicuna, using a Q-former.
+Built on top of BLIP-2 and MedCLIP, XrayGPT aligns a frozen visual encoder with a frozen large language model (LLM), Vicuna, using a linear projection layer.
 This repository extends XrayGPT for general-purpose medical report generation and Visual Question Answering (VQA).

 - [XrayGPT Paper](https://arxiv.org/abs/2306.07971)
 - [XrayGPT Repository](https://github.com/mbzuai-oryx/XrayGPT)